HVAC System Basics for New Homeowners

 Recognize the Importance of Preventive Maintenance

-When you were a renter, the landlord probably handled any HVAC maintenance tasks such as replacing the air filter.
+When you were a renter, a landlord most likely took care of HVAC maintenance tasks like replacing the air filter.
 They may or may not have also handled the bill for comprehensive heating and cooling inspections.

 Now that you’re in charge, you can give preventive maintenance the attention it deserves.
 First, prioritize these do-it-yourself HVAC maintenance tasks:

-• Swap out the air filter every 30 to 90 days.
+• Replace the air filter every 30 to 90 days.

-• Lightly hose down the outdoor unit and trim back vegetation to enhance airflow.
+• Gently hose down the outdoor unit and cut back vegetation to enhance airflow.

-• Keep all air registers open to maintain proper system balance.
+• Keep all air registers open to sustain proper system balance.

-Then, schedule annual maintenance for each HVAC unit.
-Only a qualified professional can perform in-depth tasks like cleaning the furnace burners, recharging the AC refrigerant and measuring air leaks in the ductwork.
-Count on the following advantages when you call a professional to inspect your system once a year:
+Then, arrange yearly maintenance for each HVAC unit.
+Only a trained professional can perform in-depth tasks like cleaning the furnace burners, recharging the AC refrigerant and measuring air leaks in the ductwork.
+Expect the following perks when you call a professional to inspect your system annually:

 • Energy savings